ADA-XiaoYao/awesome-Alfadi/README.md

 #### Comprehensive Awesome Lists & Resource Libraries

-- [Awesome Threat Intelligence](https://github.com/hslatman/awesome-threat-intelligence) - A key input for attribution, this list contains numerous resources for gathering data on adversaries.
-- [Awesome-Honeypots](https://github.com/paralax/awesome-honeypots) - The definitive list of honeypot systems, tools, and resources, which are fundamental to counter-operations.
-- [Awesome OSINT](https://github.com/jivoi/awesome-osint) - Open-source intelligence is crucial for enriching technical indicators and attributing them to real-world actors.
 - [MITRE ATT&CK®](https://attack.mitre.org/) - Understanding adversary TTPs (Tactics, Techniques, and Procedures) is the first step in attribution.
 - [MITRE Shield](https://shield.mitre.org/) - An active defense knowledge base that provides techniques for counter-operations and deception.
 - [The Art of Deception](https://github.com/The-Art-of-Hacking/h4cker/blob/master/The_Art_of_Deception.md) - Resources on deception techniques in cybersecurity.

 #### Attribution & Threat Actor Tracking

-- [Maltego](https://www.maltego.com/) - A powerful graphical link analysis tool for visualizing relationships between indicators, threat actors, and infrastructure.
-- [OpenCTI](https://github.com/OpenCTI-Platform/opencti) - An open-source threat intelligence platform for structuring, storing, and linking cyber threat information.
-- [MISP (Malware Information Sharing Platform)](https://github.com/MISP/MISP) - An open-source platform for sharing, storing, and correlating Indicators of Compromise (IOCs) from attacks and cyber security threats.
 - [Recorded Future](https://www.recordedfuture.com/) - A commercial threat intelligence platform that provides extensive data for attribution.
 - [Shodan](https://www.shodan.io/) - A search engine for Internet-connected devices, useful for mapping adversary infrastructure.
 - [Censys](https://search.censys.io/) - Another platform for discovering and monitoring internet-facing hosts and services.